mindspore-ai/docs/tutorials/experts/source_en/parallel/train_gpu.md

  [3.]]
 ```

-The output log can be found in `log/1/rank.0` after the program is executed.
+The output log can be output from the terminal after the program is executed.
 If the above output is obtained, it means that OpenMPI and NCCL are working normally, and the process is starting normally.

 ### Downloading the Dataset